-On June 3, 2021, the Company and Akebia entered into a License Agreement (the "Akebia License Agreement") relating to the exclusive worldwide license by the Company to Akebia of ~~our~~ the Company's rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing the pharmaceutical compound known as praliglutide and other related products and forms thereof enumerated in the License Agreement (collectively, the "Products").
+On June 3, 2021, the Company and Akebia entered into a License Agreement (the "Akebia License Agreement") relating to the exclusive worldwide license by the Company to Akebia of the Company's rights to the development, manufacture, medical affairs and commercialization of pharmaceutical products containing the pharmaceutical compound known as praliguat and other related products and forms thereof enumerated in the License Agreement (collectively, the "Products").
 Pursuant to the Akebia License Agreement, Akebia will be responsible for all future research, development, regulatory, and commercialization activities for the Products.

-Akebia paid a \$3.0 million up-front payment to the Company upon signing of the ~~Akebia~~ License Agreement and the Company is eligible to receive additional milestone cash payments of up to \$12.0585 million ~~upon initiation of a Phase 2 clinical trial.
-Further~~ ~~in total potential future development, regulatory, and commercialization~~ ~~cash~~ ~~payments by~~ Akebia are scheduled in the Akebia License Agreement based on the initiation of Phase 3 clinical trials in the U.S. for ~~Products for first and second indication, for FDA approvals, for approvals in certain other major markets, and for certain sales milestones.~~ ~~praliglutide.~~ In addition to these cash milestone payments, Akebia will pay the Company tiered royalty payments on net sales in certain major markets at percentages ranging from the mid-single digits to the high-teens, subject to certain reductions and offsets.
+Akebia paid a \$3.0 million up-front payment to the Company upon signing of the License Agreement and the Company is eligible to receive additional milestone cash payments of up to \$585 million in total potential future development, regulatory, and commercialization milestone payments for praliguat.
+In addition to these cash milestone payments, if Akebia commercializes the licensed technology, Akebia will pay the Company tiered royalty payments on net sales in certain major markets at percentages ranging from the mid-single digits to the high-teens, subject to certain reductions and offsets.

 Pursuant to the Akebia License Agreement, the Company determined the Akebia License Agreement represents a service arrangement under the scope of ASC 606.
-Given the reversion of the rights under the Akebia License Agreement represents a penalty in substance for a termination by Akebia, the contract term would be the stated term of the Akebia License Agreement.
+Given the reversion of the rights under the Akebia License Agreement represents a penalty in substance for a termination by Akebia, the contract term would be the stated term of the License Agreement.

-The Company determined that the grant of license to our its patents and trademarks, know how transfer, the assignment of regulatory submissions and trademarks and additional knowledge transfer assistance obligations represent a single promise and performance obligation to be transferred to Akebia over time due to the nature of the promises in the contract.
+The Company determined that the grant of license to its patents and trademarks, know how transfer, the assignment of regulatory submissions and trademarks and additional knowledge transfer assistance obligations represent a single promise and performance obligation to be transferred to Akebia over time due to the nature of the promises in the contract.
 The provision of development materials on hand was identified as a separate performance obligation.
 However, it is immaterial in the context of the contract as the development materials are low value and do not have an alternative use to the Company.